Boating on Bighorn Lake near Eye of the Eagle

 Watercraft 16 feet and over (except canoes and kayaks in Montana) must also have a type IV throwable PFD on board and immediately available for use.
 In Montana and Wyoming, children under 12 must wear a PFD on boats less than 26 feet that are in motion.

-Detailed state and federal regulations and at visitor centers and ranger stations.
+Detailed state and federal regulations are at visitor centers and ranger stations.
 A Boating map of Bighorn lake is available by clicking here.